Contributors Guide¶

 Fork the repository

-- Navigate to the official Apache SedonaDB GitHub repository.
+- Navigate to the official SedonaDB GitHub repository.

 - Click the Fork button in the top-right corner.
 This creates a complete copy of the project in your own GitHub account.